 For example, you may want to stay in Florida and work in the field of finance.
-In this situation, your target is to find finance organizations in Florida that you are interested in and which offer a good fit.
+In this situation, your target is to find finance organizations in Florida that you are interested in and that align with your values, interests and skills.
 The job target is the intersection of your most important factors.